How Does the Premium Tax Credit Work for Health Insurance?

 What is the small business health care tax credit?

-The small business health care tax credit pays for up to half the cost of employee health insurance at qualifying small businesses.
+The small business health care tax credit pays for up to half the cost of employee health insurance at eligible small businesses.

-Usually, small business owners are not required to offer health insurance if they have fewer than 50 full-time employees.
-To encourage small business owners to offer health insurance to their workers, the ACA introduced the small business health care tax credit.
+Usually, small business owners don't have to offer health insurance if they have fewer than 50 full-time employees.
+However, small business owners may qualify for a tax credit if they give employees the opportunity to enroll in workplace coverage.

-Keep in mind that not everyone qualifies for this tax credit, including small business owners who don't have employees.
+Keep in mind that not everyone qualifies for this tax credit.
+This includes small business owners who don't have employees.

 Small businesses can qualify for this tax credit up to two years in a row.
 You and your business would be eligible for the credit if you meet all of the following requirements: